 We analyze the Baron and Myerson (1982) model of regulation under the restriction that transfers are infeasible.
-To do this, we extend the Lagrangian approach to delegation problems of Amador and Bagwell (2013) to include an expost participation constraint that allows for the possible exclusion of some types.
-We report sufficient conditions under which optimal regulation takes the simple and common form of pricecap regulation.
-We identify families of demand and distribution functions and welfare weights that satisfy our sufficient conditions.
-We also report conditions under which the optimal price cap is set at a level such that no types are excluded.
-Using a linear demand example, we show that exclusion of higher cost types can be optimal when these conditions fail to hold.
-Our analysis also can be used to provide conditions for the optimality of price-cap regulation when an expost participation constraint is present and exclusion is infeasible.
+Extending techniques from the delegation literature to incorporate an ex-post participation constraint, we report sufficient conditions under which optimal regulation takes the form of price-cap regulation.
+We establish conditions under which the optimal price cap is set at a level such that no types are excluded and show that exclusion of higher cost types can be optimal when these conditions fail.
+We also provide conditions for the optimality of price-cap regulation when an expost participation constraint is present and exclusion is infeasible.